-The Portuguese Public Finance Council (CFP) is an independent body that monitors compliance with the fiscal rules in Portugal and the sustainability of public finances.
+The Portuguese Public Finance Council (CFP) is an independent body that oversees the compliance with budgetary rules and the sustainability of public finances in Portugal.

-The CFP is the independent body in Portugal that exercises the monitoring role laid down in Community legislation.
-The CFP is one of the European fiscal councils, also known as fiscal watchdogs.
+The CFP is the independent body in Portugal that carries out the monitoring role established in Community legislation.
+It is one of the European fiscal councils, also known as fiscal watchdogs.

-The CFP was set up by Law no. 22/2011 of 20 May, following the 5th amendment to the Budgetary Framework Law (Law no. 91/2011 of 20 August).
+The CFP was established by Law no. 22/2011 of 20 May, following the 5th amendment to the Budgetary Framework Law (Law no. 91/2011 of 20 August).
 The current Budgetary Framework Law refers to the CFP in article no. 7.